renauter/threefold-camp/threefold.md

 ## Decentralized Peer-to-peer Cloud

-the Internet is owned by the people. compute / store / network capacity
+The Internet is owned by the people.
+'compute' / 'store' / 'network'

 ### Storage
 Zdb = Zero Database